darthwesker/loopback-full-text-search/README.md

 ## Usage

-Modify your server/component-config.json to include this module and configure the models and field you want to include in the Full-text search:
+Modify your server/component-config.json to include this module and configure the models and fields you want to include in the Full-text search:

 ```json
 "loopback-full-text-search": {